Bardolph-Automation-Inc/bardolph/docs/language.rst

         hue 300
         stage row 3

-        hue 90 brightness 50
-        stage tip
+        stage row 4
     end

 The ``stage`` keyword is used here because no communication with the bulb occurs within the ``begin`` - ``end`` block.
-Instead, an internal data structure gets built as ``stage`` commands are executetd.
+Instead, an internal data structure gets built as ``stage`` commands are executed.

 When ``end`` is reached, the virtual machine sends the entire result to the bulb as a block of data.
 Any cell that has not been accessed in the ``begin`` / ``end`` clause receives the default.
-Every cell in the entire bulb gets a new setting.
+This means that every cell in the entire bulb receives a new setting.
 This behavior is guided by the underlying LIFX API supported by multi-colored bulbs.

-As with the shorter syntax, both `row` and `column` are optional.
-The `tip` keyword is also optional; omitting it assigns the default color to the tip of the bulb.
+As with the shorter syntax, both ``row`` and ``column`` are optional.
 Here are some examples:

 .. code-block:: lightbulb